denis-beurive/bouncy-castle-examples/doc/pgp-packets-subkey-revocation-certificate.md

-# Anatomy of a key revocation certificate
+# Anatomy of a subkey revocation certificate

 Let's see what, precisely, is a subkey revocation certificate.